 Process improvement can’t be effective without proper process documentation policies in place.
 If you haven’t documented your company’s processes yet, we can help with that.
 Check out these process documentation templates to get you started.

-In fact, there’s more than one type of process improvement plan, which we’ll explore more in detail.
-In addition to the example above, a process improvement plan can also consist of 6 steps:
+There’s more than one type of process improvement plan, which we’ll explore more in detail.
+In addition to the example we shared above, a process improvement plan can also consist of 6 steps:

 Or 4 steps, like this one which is developed using the Plan-Do-Check-Act (PDCA) model: